Old World Black Bread2013-04-23

 Bread baking with yeast isn’t really that difficult, although you may need to try it a few times to perfect it.

-There is a handy video on kneading bread dough below the recipe.
+There is a handy video on kneading bread dough above.
 Be sure to check it out before you try it.

 If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
 Thanks.